Fan or Conventional Oven for Baking Bread

 The Cuisinart convection bread oven can circulates air and it’s BPA Free.
 With Smooth brushed stainless steel, embossed logo and large, sturdy, stay-cool handles.

 The first audible tone from the Cuisinart bread making machine indicates time to add fruit, nuts and other “mix-ins.”
-Second tone offers option of removing paddle before baking, or removing unbaked dough to shape by hand.
+Second tone offers option of removing paddle before baking, or removing unbaked dough to shape by hand or with hand mixer.

 It also comes with 15 minutes pause, 12 hours delay start, time, and power failure backup.
 The Special menu option takes basic dough through several long, slow cool rises for chewier textures and rustic crusts.